Mother-daughter duo bring new beauty option to city

 JONESBORO, Ark.
 (KAIT) - A mother-daughter duo is making a difference in the beauty industry in Jonesboro.

-After noticing a lack of representation of quality hair products for black hair the duo decided to open a beauty supply store.
+After noticing a lack of quality hair products for Black hair, the duo decided to open a beauty supply store.

 Terrell Patterson, the owner of Ebony X Beauty Supply, has been a hairstylist for over 25 years, and her daughter grew up being around the beauty shop atmosphere.